 Filter content by studio:

-The goal of this study was to examine the Wellington Webb Building (aka the Webb Building), the existing City & County of Denver staff housed there, and the staff at the Denver Post Building (DPB) – who would ideally relocate prior to the end of their lease – and determine how best to consolidate staff to optimize the real estate within the Webb Building while supporting a hybrid work model.
+Studiotrope completed a programming study examining the 550,000 SF Wellington Webb Building, the existing City and County of Denver staff housed there, and the staff at the Denver Post Building – who would ideally relocate prior to the end of their lease – and determined how best to consolidate staff to optimize the real estate within the Webb Building while supporting a hybrid work model.

-Working closely with the CCD Real Estate group, existing conditions were established, all affected departments at both the Denver Post Building and the Wellington Webb building were surveyed, and the CCD workplace space standards draft was used as the basis of design for consolidation guidelines.
+Then, working closely with the CCD Real Estate group, existing conditions were established, all affected departments at both the Denver Post Building and the Webb Building were surveyed, and the CCD workplace space standards draft was expanded upon to create a basis of design for space types and visual reference tool that could explain and promote the project to City and County staff.

 In order to provide a near-term plan and a long-term master plan, two visions for the Wellington Webb Building were created.
 The first scheme was a Light Touch Vision which kept the vast majority of walls in place as is, used the existing workstations, and suggested that any new required walls be demountable walls.
 The schematic light touch plan provided a near-term solution to accommodate all staff that needed to move from the Denver Post Building within the Webb Building.
 This plan strove to be lower impact on existing staff at the Webb Building while creating a path toward the future vision that the high touch plan shows.